jonascript/htmlgoddess/README.md

 ## How it works
 1. The src file contains all the source files and content for the site.
-1. These get compipled into the "docs" folder which will be where your website is served from
+1. These get compiled into the "docs" folder which will be where your website is served from
 1. src/templates folder has templates.
 1. src/content folder has content, which gets populated with the templates.